‘RHONY’ Canceled? What’s Next For Bethenny Frankel?

-The New York Post reports that after accessing early Season 9 storylines Bravo network honchos are considering reducing the number of episodes for the new season because the “new cast did not bring enough heat.”
+The New York Post reported that after accessing early Season 9 storylines Bravo network honchos are considering reducing the number of episodes for the new season because the “new cast did not bring enough heat.”

 With the new season set to officially launch on April 5, sources indicate as few as 14 episodes could air this season for the suddenly ratings challenged show, significantly down from the 20 that were once the minimum standard.